Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: I -- The Ergodic Case: Numerical Results

 \subsection{Examples in Dimension 1}

 For ease of visualization, we start with univariate examples.
-We first consider models without explicit solutions, and we compare the solutions computed by the two algorithms introduced in the prequel with a benchmark solution computed by a deterministic method based on a finite difference scheme for the PDE system~\cite{MR2679575}.
+We first consider models without explicit solutions, and we compare the solutions computed by the two algorithms introduced earlier with a benchmark solution computed by a deterministic method based on a finite difference scheme for the PDE system~\cite{MR2679575}.
+For these test cases, we used feed-forward neural networks with $3$ hidden layers, each layer having $20$ units.

 6pt \textbf{Test case 1:} For the sake of illustration we include a model without mean field interaction, say

 with